philips-software/fluent-bit-out-hsdp/README.md

     Record service_name Awesome_Tool
 ```

-> Remaining fields are rendered to a JSON hash and assigned to `LogData.Message`
+> Remaining fields will be rendered to a JSON hash and assigned to `logData.Message`

 ## Building